braveclojure/bcjobs-blog/source/2021-09-20-a-better-clojure-job-board.html.md

 turn makes it more valuable to companies.
 It's a virtuous cycle.
 (Side note: I'm really patting myself on the back for using the term "virtuous cycle.")

-I also want to definitively show that **companies are hiring Clojure developers**, now more than ever.
+I also want to help show that **companies are hiring Clojure developers**, now more than ever.
 In this way, I hope the site benefits the Clojure community as a whole by correcting the perception that not many places hire Clojure devs.
 I still see people ask, "Can I get paid to write Clojure?"
-It's a concern for anyone considering learning the language; it's a large time investment and people naturally want it to pay off.
+It's a valid concern for anyone considering learning the language; it's a large time investment and people naturally want it to pay off.
 I want to show that **the payoff is real**.

 Indeed, I've seen a considerable uptick in Clojure job postings in 2021.
 More and more companies want to hire people to write Clojure because they know doing